MCP Server

 • “How do I open and close the gripper?”

-Behind the scenes, Claude Code calls the MCP server’s tools to search the docs, read relevant pages, and look up API symbols to answer your question.
+Behind the scenes, the assistant calls the MCP server’s tools to search the docs, read relevant pages, and look up API symbols to answer your question.